 My name is Justin Nall, I am 33 years old, married, have twin boys, and I am an Urban Beardsman.
-I didn’t always used to be, publicly at least.
+I wasn't always.

-I was blessed with the ability to grow a beard at the age of 15, and through high school and college I had a beard because I could, and because it was bad-ass.
-When I graduated college and started going on job interviews, I shaved because that’s what I was told I had to do.
+I was blessed with the ability to grow a beard at the age of 15, and through high school and college, I had a beard because I could and because it was bad-ass.
+When I graduated college and started going to job interviews, I shaved because that’s what I was told I had to do.

-Then I came to the realization that if I answered yes to any of the last three questions I just posed, I wasn’t in a place that I wanted to be in.
-So I decided I to adopt the bearded lifestyle (which I honestly didn’t know was a lifestyle at the time) and if people didn’t like it, so what?
+Then I realized that if I answered yes to any of the last three questions I just presented, I wasn’t in the right place.
+So I decided to adopt the bearded lifestyle (which I honestly didn’t know was a lifestyle at the time) and if people didn’t like it - so what?
 I started growing my beard.
-For the first 4 years I kept it pretty close to the face, but last year I decided I wanted to see what a year of growth would look like.
+For the first four years I kept it pretty close to the face, but last year I decided I wanted to see what a year of growth would look like.
 I shaved on Christmas Eve of 2013 and have been growing it out ever since.

-I’m now a program manager for a world-wide defense contractor, managing a multi-million dollar IT program, working with over 90 clients, managing employees, and reporting to Senior Level Managers.
-Over the past 4 years I’ve been promoted 3 times.
-And I do it all with a GLORIOUS beard!
+I’m now a program manager for a worldwide defense contractor, managing a multi-million dollar IT program, working with over 90 clients, managing employees, and reporting to Senior Level Managers.
+Over the past four years, I earned three promotions.
+And I do it all with a full beard!

 First and foremost, you don’t become successful just because you have a beard.
 However, how do you remain successful and continue to advance your career in a world that hasn’t traditionally employed executives with facial hair?

 Here are my four rules:

 I am growing my beard on purpose, so I make it look like I purposely have a beard.
 A "meaningful beard" may not make much sense the first time you read it, but just remember that an unruly beard can quickly make you look unkempt.
 Make sure you are trimming your beard, washing your beard, and caring for your beard.
 A well-groomed beard is appreciated.